 You may ask the parties during this period: What interests are you willing to give up to serve the other and help find a solution?

 After all possible solutions have been shared, facilitate a discussion around which solution or combination of solutions might work.

-Record the solutions on a separate outcomes sheet space and move onto the next issue.
+Record the solutions on a separate outcomes sheet or space and move onto the next issue.